Header image: Que Sera Terrigal by Alastair Burke (@east.west.studios)

 Spoonys Gelato Shop, Avoca Beach

-Avoca Beach got sweeter with the opening of Spoonys, the first shopfront for the makers of our fave gelato & sorbet, Spoon Bay Gelato.
+Avoca Beach got sweeter with the opening of Spoonys, the first shopfront for the makers of our fave gelato and sorbet, Spoon Bay Gelato.
 That’s right – their ice cream truck is still kicking around, but now you know exactly where to go when you fancy a fresh scoop, 6 days a week.
 Perfectly placed for a post-swim treat, and conveniently on the way to / from the dog beach, they’re serving up classic and creative flavours that hit the spot on a hot Coastie day.

 173 Avoca Dr, Avoca Beach